|Last night at The New Inn Westerleigh|

 Anyway, back to the last session of 2016.
 There was a perfectly respectable turn-out of 10, all of whom sang and Colin was the MC as usual.
 There was no particular theme though Christmas made some appearances despite the previous week having been our nod to all things Yule.

-Mike started off the evening with Here We Come A-Wassailing (Roud 209) before we Roger calmed us down with Silent Night (Franz Xaver Gruber, John Freeman Young).
+Mike started off the evening with Here We Come A-Wassailing (Roud 209) before Roger calmed us down with Silent Night (Franz Xaver Gruber, John Freeman Young).

 Chris went to Ireland for Down By The Glenside (Peadar Kearney).